Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Graphs and the crossing number

 The following are the core definitions used in this work. \begin{definition}[crossing number] The {\em crossing number} $\crn(G)$ of a graph $G$ is the minimum number of crossings of edges in a drawing of $G$ in the plane.
 An \emph{optimal drawing} of $G$ is every drawing with exactly $\crn(G)$ crossings. \end{definition}

 \begin{definition}[crossing-critical] Let $c$ be a positive integer.
-A graph $G$ is \emph{$c$-crossing-critical} if $\crn(G)\ge c$, but every proper subgraph $G'$ of $G$ has $\crn(G')<c$. \end{definition} Let us remark that a $c\,$-crossing-critical graph may have no drawing with only $c$ crossings (for~$c=2$, such an example is the Cartesian product of two 3-cycles, $C_3 \Box C_3$).
+A graph $G$ is \emph{$c$-crossing-critical} if $\crn(G)\ge c$, but every proper subgraph $G'$ of $G$ has $\crn(G')<c$. \end{definition} Let us remark that a $c\,$-crossing-critical graph may have no drawing with only $c$ crossings (for~$c=2$, such an example is the Cartesian product of two 3-cycles, $C_3 \Box C_3$). \doneTodo{Referee 1: after def 2.2: $C_3\square C_3$ is not a standard thing, please give the definition. \\Response: Done as suggested (Drago). }

 Suppose $G$ is a graph drawn in the plane with crossings.
 Let $G'$ be the plane graph obtained from this drawing by replacing the crossings with new vertices of degree $4$.
 We say that $G'$ is {the plane graph associated with the drawing}, shortly the \emph{planarization} of (the drawing of) $G$, and the new vertices are the \emph{crossing vertices} of $G'$.